 The procedures were the same as in Sznycer et al. (2016, 2017), with the following exceptions: 1) The original studies included a number of measures/stimuli testing other hypotheses, which were dropped from the replications; 2) the replications were administered online, as the original studies were, but were conducted exclusively in lab rather than a mix of inside and outside of lab; and 3) participants were students completing the tasks as part of a course assignment rather than paid participants, as was the case in some of the original samples.
 Successful replications would suggest the original effects are robust to these modified procedures.
 Although there were not strong theoretical reasons for expecting these procedural differences to alter the original effects, these differences were preregistered, as they would be among the first factors to consider as moderators in explaining any failures to replicate.

-Following Brandt et al.’s template (2014), we preregistered hypotheses, a priori power analyses, and data analysis plans on the Open Science Framework for Study 1 (preregistration) and Study 2 (preregistration).for Study 1 (preregistration; materials, data, and analyses) and Study 2 (preregistration; materials, raw data, and analyses).
+Following Brandt et al.’s template (2014), we preregistered hypotheses, a priori power analyses, and data analysis plans on the Open Science Framework for Study 1 (preregistration) and Study 2 (preregistration).

 Since no individual measure of replication success is without limitation (Simonsohn, 2015; Valentine et al., 2011; Verhagen & Wagenmakers, 2014), we defined replication success as meeting three criteria: 1) a correlation between emotion and audience evaluations that is statistically significant (p < .05) and in the same direction as in the original study, 2) an effect size that is different from zero and not different from the original effect size, and 3) a replication Bayes Factor (Ly, Etz, Marsman, & Wagenmakers, 2018) that exceeds 3, which is considered at a minimum “substantial evidence” in favor of the alternative hypothesis relative to the null hypothesis (Jeffreys, 1961).